-1. Ensure that your bank has issued to you an EMV-compliant “Chip and PIN” payment card.
+- Ensure that your Visa Debit Card is EMV-compliant “Chip and PIN” payment card.

-5. If a machine retains your card, do not leave the site without notifying your bank.
-Never accept help from a stranger; call your bank.
+- If a machine retains your card, do not leave the site without notifying our Contact Centre.
+Never accept help from a stranger.

-6. Only provide your bank account details to facilitate transactions that you have authorised.
+- Only provide us (Credit Bank) with your account details to facilitate transactions that you have authorised.

-11. If your account information has been obtained by a cybercriminal, immediately notify all your financial service providers.
+- If your account information has been obtained by a cyber-criminal, immediately notify our Contact Centre.
 It is advisable not to negotiate, either online or in person, with cyber-criminals.
 In many cases, the information that has been obtained cannot be used to perform transactions.

-12. Should you notice any irregular or suspicious activity, contact your bank immediately.
+- Should you notice any irregular or suspicious activity, contact us